-4.10.2 Guidelines for Supervising Advanced Practice Professionals
+4.9.2 Guidelines for Supervising Advanced Practice Professionals

 - a.
 The physician(s) is(are) responsible for managing the health care of patients in all settings. - b.
-Health care services delivered by physicians and by Advanced Practice Professionals under their supervision/collaboration must be within the scope of each practitioner's authorized practice, as defined by state law. - c.
+Health care services delivered by physicians and by Advanced Practice Professionals under their supervision/collaboration must be within the scope of each practitioner's authorized practice, as defined by state law.

+- c.
 The physician(s) is(are) ultimately responsible for coordinating and managing the care of patients and, with the appropriate input of the Advanced Practice Professional, ensuring the quality of health care provided to patients. - d.
-The role of the Advanced Practice Professional in the delivery of care shall be defined through mutually agreed upon Scope of Practice Guidelines that are developed by the physician and the Advanced Practice Professional. - e.
+The role of the Advanced Practice Professional in the delivery of care shall be defined in the delineations of privileges. - e.
 The physician(s) must be available for consultation with the Advanced Practice Professional at all times, either in person or through telecommunication systems or other means.
-A physician must be able to respond telephonically and or physically in a timely manner when needed by the Advanced Practice Professional.
+A physician must be able to respond telephonically and or physically in a timely manner when needed by the Advanced Practice Professional. - f.

-- f.
 The extent of the involvement by the Advanced Practice Professional in the assessment and implementation of treatment will depend on the complexity and acuity of the patient's condition and the training, experience, and preparation of the Advanced Practice Professional, as adjudged by the physician(s). - g.
 Patients should be made clearly aware at all times whether they are being cared for by a physician or an Advanced Practice Professional. - h.
-The physician(s) and Advanced Practice Professional together should review all delegated patient services on a regular basis, as well as the mutually agreed upon Scope of Practice Guidelines. - i.
+The physician(s) and Advanced Practice Professional should review all delegated patient services on a regular basis, as well as the delineations of privileges. - i.
 The supervising/collaborating physician(s) is(are) responsible for clarifying and familiarizing the Advanced Practice Professional with supervising methods and style of delegating patient care. - j.
 Each Advanced Practice Professional must document the identity of their supervising or collaborating physician and any alternate supervising physician(s), as applicable.

-4.10.3 Collaborative Practice Agreements
+4.9.3 Collaborative Practice Agreements

 Each Advanced Practice Professional must have on file in the Medical Staff Office written Supervision/Collaboration Agreement, if applicable, that describes all health carerelated tasks which may be performed by the Advanced Practice Professional.
 This document must be signed by the Advanced Practice Professional and the supervising/collaborating physician.
-The Supervision/Collaboration Agreement shall be submitted to the Credentials Committee and the Medical Executive Committee for approval before the Advanced Practice Practitioner can provide services to patients at the Hospital.

-4.10.4 Supervising/Collaborating Physician
+4.9.4 Supervising/Collaborating Physician